Choosing a Doctor and a Hospital

-- You will probably need a doctor who is part of your health plan (often called a preferred provider) and/or accepts your health insurance.
-Otherwise, you may have to pay for your health care yourself.
-(For more on this, call us for a copy of Health Insurance and Financial Assistance for the Cancer Patient or read it online at www.cancer.org)
+- You’ll need a doctor who is part of your health plan (often called a preferred provider) and/or accepts your health insurance.

 - Choose a doctor you feel comfortable with.
-Languages spoken, gender, ethnicity, and educational background may be important factors for you.
+Languages spoken, gender, ethnicity, and education may be important to you.
 You may also have strong feelings about personality and bedside manner.
 Some people want their doctors to have a business-like manner, while others value a doctor who can help with their emotional health as well as their medical needs.
 Many people whose illnesses require long-term treatment prefer a friendly relationship with their doctor.

 Make a list of doctors who might be a good fit

-One of the best ways to choose a doctor to treat your cancer is to get referrals from people you trust, like your primary care doctor.
+One of the best ways to choose a doctor is to get referrals from people you trust, like your primary care doctor.
 You might also try to speak with others in your area who have been treated for the type of cancer you have to find out who treated them.
 Some hospitals and communities also have physician referral services available by phone or online.
 These allow you to learn more about the doctors in your area, such as their areas of expertise, medical certifications, office locations, languages spoken, and so on.
-You can find these referral services through many hospitals by calling their main number or visiting the hospital Web site.
-Or you can ask your primary care doctor about them.
+You can find these referral services by calling a hospital’s main number or visiting their websites.

-If you are in a health plan, you can check the names you get against their list of network doctors.
+If you’re in a health plan, you can check the names you get against their list of network doctors.
 This is usually available online or by calling the member services hotline.
-You will still want to find out more about each doctor before you decide.

 Finding out more: calls, appointments, and the first visit

-Once you’ve found doctors that seem like a good fit for you, call their offices and ask if they are on your health insurance plan and are taking new patients.
+Once you’ve found doctors that seem like a good fit for you, call their offices and ask if they’re on your health insurance plan and are taking new patients.
 You might also want to find out which hospitals they work in and where they can admit patients.

 The most important question to ask them is how much experience they have in treating your type of cancer.
-If you are meeting with surgeons, find out how often they perform the type of surgery you need, how many of these surgeries they have performed before, and what their success rate is.
+If you’re meeting with surgeons, find out how often they do the type of surgery you need, how many of these surgeries they have done, and what their success rate is.
 You may also have to ask how they define “success,” depending on the cancer type.

 Along with finding out the doctor’s medical experience and credentials, notice how comfortable you feel with him or her.
 One way to measure this is to ask yourself these questions after your appointment.